feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/block/netrail.md

 This rail act like a normal rail.

-But if you place them on top of a [Network Rail Controller](netrailbase.md), Computercarts on the rail can connect with the Network Rail Controller.
+But if you place them on top of a [network rail controller](netrailbase.md), computer carts on the rail can connect with the network rail controller.